HOW TO CHOOSE A KAYAK PADDLE?

 You can see an example of a plastic blade here.

-Fibreglass is often used for blades, shafts and to reinforce plastic.
+Fibreglass is often used for blades, shafts and to reinforce plastic (to make a plastic blade stiffer, lighter and often thinner).
 Fibreglass is popular as it is lightweight, strong and does have a little flex under pressure.
-While this means the paddle is strong and efficient in the water it also means it has a brittle quality that requires more care (as in don’t go pushing off rocks or the shore).
+Fibreglass shafts are more comfortable than alloy or full carbon fibre shafts.
+They dont get as hot or as cold as alloy and have some slight flex so don’t feel as harsh whilst paddling.
+Fibreglass blades are strong and efficient in the water it also means it has a brittle quality that requires more care (as in don’t go banging against rocks).

 In terms of pricing fibreglass falls in the middle between plastic/aluminium and carbon fibre.
 A good option for something that’s a step above your average paddle.